lurchmath/cust-parse-test/plan.md

    the documentation for the syntactic-types module.
  - add support for features like associativity (in all conversion directions) if, indeed, we need associativity in any of the libraries we're planning on?

+Bug fixes:
+ - Right now you're using the `->` notation to ensure that shorthand concepts (those that convert to putdown but are not themselves a canonical form) don't get parsed back from putdown into JSON with that concepts as the head.
+This is not guaranteed to work if some notation involving `->` is defined.
+   Instead, pass an optional final argument to `addConcept()` that marks the concept as "complex," that is, its meaning is built up from the meanings of other concepts, rather than as its own primitive.
+Then store such complex concepts in their own lists in the Converter, rather than in the Grammars, so that they cannot be parsed, and then when rendering to a language, search not only the rhss of grammar rules, but also the rhss of complex concepts.
+   Then document the concept of canonical form.
+ - Returning the alphabetically least JSON parsing result from all ambiguous results leads to right association in most cases.
+This is actually a good thing and should be documented somewhere, because for operators that are associative, it doesn't matter which way you do it, but for operators like the conditional, right association is the correct default.
+Eventually, you will want to specify how an operator associates (L/R) and have the tree be post-processed to take any `(op (op x y) z)` or` (op x (op y z))` and turn it into the correct default for that specific op.

 Information we may need later:
  - infinity      = '\u221e' = ∞